-In accordance with Government Auditing Standards, we have also issued our report dated April 7, 2020, on our consideration of the DWRLF's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the DWRLF's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the DWRLF's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 5, 2021, on our consideration of the DWRLF's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the DWRLF's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the DWRLF's internal control over financial reporting and compliance.

-In addition, we have issued a report dated April 7, 2020, on our consideration of the DWRLF's internal control over compliance with certain laws and regulations, and our tests of its compliance with those laws and regulations, in accordance with the Environmental Protection Agency Audit Guide for Clean Water and Drinking Water State Revolving Fund Programs.
+In addition, we have issued a report dated May 5, 2021, on our consideration of the DWRLF's internal control over compliance with certain laws and regulations, and our tests of its compliance with those laws and regulations, in accordance with the Environmental Protection Agency Audit Guide for Clean Water and Drinking Water State Revolving Fund Programs.